DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/24-Confidence-Intervals.md

 ## [1] -1.959964
 ```

 The value of $z_{0.025}$ is negative; this requires a little more care when calculating the confidence interval due to changing signs.
-We recommend always finding the upper tail probability for this reason.
+We recommend always using the upper tail probability for this reason.

 #### Unknown Variance